SeaQL/seaql.github.io/SeaORM-X/docs/03-migration/01-setting-up-migration.md

 ## Workspace Structure

 It is recommended to structure your cargo workspace as follows to share SeaORM entities between the app crate and the migration crate.
-Checkout the [integration examples](https://github.com/SeaQL/sea-orm-x/tree/main/sea-orm-x/examples) for demonstration.
+Check out the [integration examples](https://github.com/SeaQL/sea-orm-x/tree/main/sea-orm-x/examples) for demonstration.

 ### Migration Crate